-The music GCSE consists of three parts: performing, composing and listening and appraising.
+This Music GCSE consists of three parts:

+Performing, Composing, Listening and Appraising.
 The performance part of the exam represents 30% of the final mark, composing 30% and the listening and appraising 40%.
-The course includes the study of some excellent set works for the listening paper including Bach, Purcell, Stephen Swartz and John Williams.
+The course includes the study of some excellent Set Works for the listening paper including Bach, Purcell, Stephen Swartz and John Williams.

-Performing:
+Performing